loco-rs/loco/docs-site/content/docs/the-app/mailers.md

 ```

 ### Running a mailer
-The mailer is a background worker, so you need to run the worker to process the jobs.
-The default startup command `cargo loco start` does not run the worker, so you need to run it separately:
+The mailer operates as a background worker, which means you need to run the worker separately to process the jobs.
+The default startup command `cargo loco start` does not initiate the worker, so you need to run it separately:

-Running the worker:
+To run the worker, use the following command:
 ```bash
 cargo loco start --worker
 ```

-Running both the web server and the worker:
+To run both the server and the worker simultaneously, use the following command:
 ```bash
 cargo loco start --server-and-worker
 ```